acidnik/confine-rs/README.md

 cat ~/.config/ripgrep/config
 --ignore-file=/Users/nikita/.config/ripgrep/ignore
 ```
+Ugh, the path to home dir varies on different machines

 Another example is .gitconfig.
 Some people want different settings for name and e-mail at home and work machines.
 Although there's a way to circumvent this problem with some git-config-foo, another way would be using a templates.